hotei/codeword/README-codeword.md

 * targets are literals joined with "OR", you can't look for "TOP" AND "SECRET" AND "ULTRA" however this is easy to change in scanBlock()
 Despite these weaknesses in method - in actual use it proved to be a valuable first check.
+* please note that storing the __codeword__ program source or object on the target drive will _probably_ cause a hit on that sector.

 ### Usage